CS222-UIUC/course-project-group-40/README.md

 -   (d) Languages/libraries used to build it
 -   (e) Who worked on it

-- According to our project proposal, we devided our application architecture into three component: Machine Learning program, Server program, and Android client.
+- According to our project proposal, we devided our application architecture into three components: Machine Learning program, Server program, and Android client.

 ### Backend: Machine Learning
 -